-How do you do pair programming or group work in a virtual setting?
+How do you do pair programming or group work in a remote setting?

 In other cases, we may put you in what’s called a breakout group.
 This is a Zoom session within the main Zoom call with a smaller subset of participants where you may share your screen with the person with whom you are pairing.
 Same setup for working in groups, we use breakout groups in Zoom to simulate the feeling of sitting at the same table on campus.
 While in a breakout group, the instructor or coach can pop in to check on how you’re doing, or you can send a question to them to request they pop in to your breakout group.